EarthAsylum/eacSimpleAWS/readme.txt

 = Version 1.1.0 – Apr 29, 2025 =

 +   New `Simple AWS S3 Events` extension.
-    +   Webhook for WooCommerce; REST endpoint for AWS EventBride.
+    +   Webhook for WooCommerce; REST endpoint for AWS EventBridge.
 +   Moved from `General` to `AWS` tab.

 = Version 1.0.3 – Apr 19, 2025 =